 What Does a Chatbot Actually Cost in 2026?

-The question "how much does a chatbot cost?" has no single answer because the word "chatbot" covers everything from a $19/month no-code FAQ bot to a $500,000 custom AI assistant.
+The question "how much does a chatbot cost?" has no single answer.
+Gartner identifies chatbot pricing as one of the most confusing aspects of the conversational AI market, with a 50x variance between low-end and high-end solutions because the word "chatbot" covers everything from a $19/month no-code FAQ bot to a $500,000 custom AI assistant.
 The real question is: what type of chatbot does your business need, and which implementation path delivers the best return on investment?

 In 2026, three primary implementation approaches dominate the market, each with dramatically different cost profiles: